What Are Adaptogens? A Complete Guide to Anti-Stress Plants

 Plus, maca is also a superfood, so you can choose to add it to your diet or to your wellness supplement routine.
 Reduced stress and increased nutrition?
 Sounds legit to us.

-Along with 8 nootropics and superfoods, MTE harnesses the combined powers of these clinically-backed adaptogens to support stress resilience, calm mood, balanced energy, rest and recovery at night, immunity, inflammation, and more.
-Nature’s already given us all the stuff we need to feel great – we’ve just gathered the best of it in a convenient sugar-free, low-caffeine energy powder so you can get it all in one spot.
+Along with 4 proven nootropics and 3 stalwart superfoods, MTE harnesses the combined powers of these clinically-backed adaptogens to support stress resilience, calm mood, balanced energy, rest and recovery at night, immunity, inflammation, and more.
+Nature’s already given us all the stuff we need to feel great – we’ve just gathered the best of it in a convenient caffeine-free energy powder so you can get it all in one spot.
+It’s more than an energy powder, really — it’s a feel-good drink — a daily companion that helps you be your best self without the caveats of chemicals, caffeine, and sugar.

 Want to know more?
 Explore our Ingredients and Benefits pages for in-depth information on MTE’s formulation, and visit our Wellness Blog for more insight into adaptogens, nootropics, lifestyle, and more.